 As environmental, social and governance (ESG) investing goes mainstream, with over $40 trillion of assets under management globally, the Charter fills this gap by providing a framework for investors and companies.
 ESG metrics tend to assess the potential impact on future corporate cash flows stemming from good (or bad) approaches in relation to the environment, society and governance.
-So far, ESG metrics has been on the 'E' and 'G'.
-But the pandemic has highlighted the need to take a closer look at the 'S'.
+So far, ESG metrics have centered around the "E" and "G".
+But the pandemic has highlighted the need to take a closer look at the "S".

 The Financial Services Bill, which is the first part of a wholesale rethinking of financial regulation post-Brexit, could offer a valuable opportunity to embed the principles of good work for the future.

-IFOW and the authors of this blog would like to thank the members of our Founder Circle, chaired by Lord Robin Hodgson, many of whom are experienced impact investors.
+The Institute for the Future of Work, and the authors of this post would like to thank the members of our Patrons Circle, chaired by Lord Robin Hodgson, many of whom are experienced impact investors.